 Arlington Archosaur 2008-2011

-There is some uncertainty who the first person was that made the discovery of the site in 2003.
+There was some uncertainty who the first person to discover of the site in 2003.
 Olivia and Art Sahlstein were walking the site when Olivia asked Art if what she had found was a dinosaur.
-Phil Kirchhoff, and Bill Walker Jr. were one set of fossil hunters.
+Phil Kirchhoff, and Bill Walker Jr. were another set of fossil hunters.
 Both pairs are no longer concerned with who was first since what both pairs found was a major discovery, a dinosaur or more specifically, a protohadrosaur.